Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Comparison of optimization algorithms

 The compared algorithms contain a line search in the descent direction $\Delta_k$.
 The line search method and the stopping criteria are not specified in the algorithms.
 The details of the used method are described in Section~\ref{sec:alg_details}.
-It is important that the method together with the stopping criterion is numerically stable with respect to the calculation precision.
+It is important that the method together with the stopping criterion is numerically stable with respect to the accuracy of computation.

 The algorithms were started from the GLRR($\bfa_0$), where $\bfa_0 =\bfa^* + 10^{-6} (1, 1, $ $ 1, 1)^\rmT$.
 Figure~\ref{fig:kostya_comp_disp}(a) shows that the accuracy of MGN and S-MGN is better than the accuracy of VPGN and S-VPGN.
-On the other hand, the resultant time series produced by the methods S-MGN and S-VPGN are close to $\overline \calD_r$ for all considered $N$ (see small relative residuals in Fig.~\ref{fig:kostya_comp_disp}(b)), whereas the methods MGN and VPGN yield time series which are far from $\overline \calD_r$ for large $N$.
-Note that in exact arithmetic VPGN and S-VPGN would produce the same results; the same is true for the pair of MGN and S-MGN.
+On the other hand, the resultant time series produced by the methods S-MGN and S-VPGN are close to $\overline \calD_r$ for all considered times-series lengths $N$ (see small relative residuals in Fig.~\ref{fig:kostya_comp_disp}(b)), whereas the methods MGN and VPGN yield time series which are far from $\overline \calD_r$ for large $N$.
+Note that in exact arithmetic, VPGN and S-VPGN would produce the same results; the same is true for the pair of MGN and S-MGN.

 Let us demonstrate the difference between VPGN and S-VPGN.
 Fig.~\ref{fig:dist_diff} shows that for most of $N$ the numerical solution provided by the VPGN method is closer to $\tsX_N$ than the theoretic solution is (the depicted differences are negative).
-This is an over-fitting, since the numerical solution $\widetilde \tsY^*$ is far from the series of finite rank for large $N$ (Fig.~\ref{fig:kostya_comp_disp}(b)).
-For S-VPGN, the difference is positive; however both VPGN and S-VPGN are further from the theoretical solution $\tsY^\star_N$ than MGN and S-MGN are.
+This is an over-fitting, since the numerical solution $\widetilde \tsY^*$ is far from the series of rank $r$ for large $N$ (Fig.~\ref{fig:kostya_comp_disp}(b)).
+For S-VPGN, the difference is positive; however, both VPGN and S-VPGN are further from the theoretical solution $\tsY^\star_N$ than MGN and S-MGN are.
 It seems that negative values for S-MGN are explained not by an over-fitting but by the machine accuracy of numerical calculations.